-Gaviscon should stop any reflux after about 30 minutes.
+Gaviscon should help to stop an reflux after about 30 minutes.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of gaviscon, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Gaviscon, do not give them another dose.
 Wait until the next normal dose.